bearprin/Neural-Singular-Hessian/README.md

 #### 3.4 Pre-trained models

-We use 8 RTX4090 for training.
-The pre-trained models already exist.
-After preparing data, follow 3.3 and run the code
+We use 8 RTX 3090 for training.
+The pre-trained models already exist under the shapespace/log_conv_all_half_eikonal_1e-4_amsgrad_200_epoch_cos_1e-6_1500_2.
+After preparing data, follow 3.3 to run the code

 ### 4. Evaluation